ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/file-manager.md

 #### Sorting

-Avialble from the Sort By dropdown, both the List View and the Grid View can be sorted by Title and Date Added ordered by assecending and descending.
+Available from the Sort By dropdown, both the List View and the Grid View can be sorted by Title and Date Added ordered by ascending and descending.
 The default view is sorted by Date Added, descending.

 ![File Manager Sorting](_images/cp_file_manager_sorting.png)

 #### Display Limit

-The Display Limit dropdown allows you to limit the number of files displayed on a single page in the the File Listing.
+The Display Limit dropdown allows you to limit the number of files displayed on a single page in the File Listing.
 Files can be displayed using a custom limit or by using one of the available options.

 ## Uploading Files